-This is why the cash to income ratio gives more real results as it uses both cash flows from operations, as well as operating income.
+This is why the cash to income ratio gives more realistic results, as it uses both cash flows from operations and operating income.
 Therefore, analysts take this ratio as an important litmus test about the cash flow availability vis-a-vis operating income.
 Again this should be compared with similar companies and industries.
 A low ratio could mean large debtors outstanding or revenue recognition is quite fast than the actual settlement.
-On the other hand, a high ratio may mean revenue management. late recognition and thus deferring tax liability, etc.
+On the other hand, a high ratio may mean revenue management—late recognition and thus deferring tax liability, etc.

 Frequently Asked Questions (FAQs)